-* For lifetimes reported it in this table, it is assumed that the compounds are uniformly mixed throughout the troposphere, however, this assumption is unlikely for compounds with lifetimes < 1 year and therefore, the reported values should be viewed as approximations (Prather et al., 2001).
+* For lifetimes reported in this table, it is assumed that the compounds are uniformly mixed throughout the troposphere, however, this assumption is unlikely for compounds with lifetimes < 1 year and, therefore, the reported values should be viewed as approximations (Prather et al., 2001).

 a Source types can be primary (emitted from source categories) and/or secondary (formed by reactions in the atmosphere).
-Cryo: effect on planetary albedo through deposition on snow and ice;, b Krzyzanowski and Cohen (2008) ; c regulated through Kyoto/Montreal protocol; d For Particulate Matter with diameter < 2.5 µm (PM2.5 ): 10 µg m-3 annual mean or 25 µg m-3 24 hour mean (99th percentile) and for Particulate Matter with diameter < 10 µm (PM10): 20 µg m-3 annual mean or 50 µ µg m-3 24 hour mean (99th percentile)
+Cryo: effect on planetary albedo through deposition on snow and ice; b Krzyzanowski and Cohen (2008) ; c regulated through Kyoto/Montreal protocol; d For Particulate Matter with diameter < 2.5 µm (PM2.5 ): 10 µg m–3 annual mean or 25 µg m–3 24-hour mean (99th percentile) and for Particulate Matter with diameter < 10 µm (PM10): 20 µg m–3 annual mean or 50 µ µg m–3 24-hour mean (99th percentile).

 [END TABLE 6.1 HERE]

 As depicted in Figure 6.1, emissions of SLCFs are governed by anthropogenic activities and sources from natural systems (see Section 6.2 for details).
 Atmospheric chemistry in this context is both a source and a sink of SLCFs.
-For instance, O3 and secondary aerosols are exclusively formed through atmospheric mechanisms (Section 6.3.2 and 6.3.5 respectively).
-The hydroxyl (OH) radical, the most important oxidizing agent in the troposphere, acts as a sink for SLCFs by reacting with them, and thereby, influencing their lifetime (Section 6.3.6).
-Through SLCF radiative forcing and feedbacks (see Section 6.4), key climate parameters, such as temperature, hydrological cycle, and weather patterns are perturbed.
+For instance, O3 and secondary aerosols are exclusively formed through atmospheric mechanisms (Sections 6.3.2 and 6.3.5 respectively).
+The hydroxyl (OH) radical, the most important oxidizing agent in the troposphere, acts as a sink for SLCFs by reacting with them and thereby influencing their lifetime (Section 6.3.6).
+Through SLCF radiative forcing and feedbacks (Section 6.4), key climate parameters, such as temperature, hydrological cycle and weather patterns are perturbed.
 Climate change also influences air quality (Section 6.5).
-As depicted in Figure 6.1, SLCFs affect both climate and air quality, hence SLCF mitigation has linkages to both the issues (Section 6.6).
-Socio-economic narratives including air quality policies determine future projections of SLCFs in the five core Socioeconomic Pathways (SSPs): SSP1-1.9, SSP1-2.6, SSP2-4.5, SSP3-7.0, and SSP5-8.5 (described in Chapter 1), and in addition, a subset of SSP3 scenarios allows to isolate the effect of various SLCF mitigation trajectories on climate and air quality (Section 6.7).
+As depicted in Figure 6.1, SLCFs affect both climate and air quality, hence SLCF mitigation has linkages to both issues (Section 6.6).
+Socio-economic narratives including air-quality policies determine future projections of SLCFs in the five core Socio-economic Pathways (SSPs): SSP1-1.9, SSP1-2.6, SSP2-4.5, SSP3-7.0, and SSP5-8.5 (described in Chapter 1), and in addition, a subset of SSP3 scenarios allows to isolate the effect of various SLCF mitigation trajectories on climate and air quality (Section 6.7).

-Treatment of SLCFs in previous assessments
+Treatment of SLCFs in Previous Assessments